 ¼ yard of 60” wide medium-weight organic cotton jersey fabric or a small scrap

 Supplies for stenciling (see page 48 of Alabama Studio Style)

-Bloomers Stencil (pull-out from Alabama Stitch Book or download from our Resource Downloads page) *Note that any stencil can be used here.
+Bloomers Stencil (pull-out from Alabama Stitch Book or download from our Resources page) *Note that any stencil can be used here.

 After completing the knit bandana, make a paper pattern that fits just inside the edge of your knitted bandana (roughly 11 x 11 x 17).

 Cut pattern from medium-weight cotton jersey scrap.

 Stencil jersey fabric on the face of the fabric with your stencil and stencil transfer method of choice.